How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Each FAQ answer is:

-• Direct and complete (answers the question immediately)
+• Direct and complete — answers the question in the first sentence

 • Backed by FAQPage schema markup